How to Promote Your Blog: 25 Unique and Highly Recommended Tips

 18. Get serious about your keyword research

 SEO is the process of helping your content get found on Google.
-In order to do that, you’ll want to devise a personal SEO plan.
+In order to do that, you’ll want to devise an SEO plan.
 As a first step, aim to rank high in search results for particular keywords, or short phrases commonly searched by Internet users you’re targeting.
 For example, ‘entrepreneur blogs’ or ‘moroccan lentil stew recipe.’

 19. Optimize your meta tags